 The Group tests for impairment of goodwill annually and in the financial year in which the acquisition takes place, or more frequently if there are indications that goodwill might be impaired.

 Impairment testing on goodwill

-For the year ended 31 March 2020 and 31 March 2021
+For the years ended 31 March 2023 and 2022

 Management considers that the subsidiary engaging in the provision of Dental business represents a separate CGU for the purpose of goodwill impairment testing.